All planning checklists

 Investigate wild swimming spots

-If the group is adventurous, research safe and popular wild swimming locations along the Jurassic Coast.
+If the group is up for it, research safe wild swimming along the Jurassic Coast.

 Easy·Medium impact